chrisjbillington/git-nautilus-icons/README.md

 likely called `python-pathlib` and `python-enum34`.
 Then the instructions are the same as above except with the Python 2 versions of the GObject introspection library, file browser extension support, and pip.

-Make sure you install the extension using the correct version of pip: if you have Python 2 extension support for nautilus, nemo, or caja, you must use pip from Python 2, and if you have Python 3 extension support then you must use pip from Python 3.
-You will not get an error if you install using the wrong pip, but the result will not work.

 If you know the required dependencies for your distro, please file an issue or a pull request for this project and I will update these instructions to include them.